brodkinca/BCA-Laravel-Inspect/README.md

 #### PHP Code Sniffer

-To create a custom ruleset for use with the `inspect:sniff` command just drop a ruleset named `phpcs.xml` in the root of your Laravel installation.
+To create a custom ruleset for use with the `inspect:sniff` command just drop a ruleset named `phpcs.xml` in Laravel's `app` directory.
 You may then use this [annotated ruleset](http://pear.php.net/manual/en/package.php.php-codesniffer.annotated-ruleset.php) as a guide in creating your own.

 You may also run `php artisan inspect:sniff --install-ruleset` to copy our rules to your project so that you can modify them.

 #### PHP Mess Detector

-To create a custom ruleset for use with the `inspect:mess` command just drop a ruleset named `phpmd.xml` in the root of your Laravel installation.
+To create a custom ruleset for use with the `inspect:mess` command just drop a ruleset named `phpmd.xml` in Laravel's `app` directory.
 The PHPMD website offers instructions on how to [create a ruleset](http://phpmd.org/documentation/creating-a-ruleset.html).

 You may also run `php artisan inspect:mess --install-ruleset` to copy our rules to your project so that you can modify them.